Video Tips

 What’s the next step for the viewer to take after watching your video?
 It could be subscribing to your channel, following you elsewhere, downloading a free template, or heading to your blog.
 Whatever it is, a quick mention of it will do you no harm.

 YouTube end screens are a perfect call to action.
-They can show your social media profiles and website URL or link to another video of yours.
+They can show your social media profiles and website URL, or link to another video of yours.
 You can make your personalized outro with this YouTube End Screen Pack.

-Get rid of any unnecessary fluff and filler sentences to sharpen your script.
+Get rid of any unnecessary phrases and filler sentences to sharpen your script.
 Always remember that the shorter the message, the easier it is to remember.
 However, this doesn’t mean that you should compress your messages at the expense of their clarity.
 Ensure that your script clearly communicates your main point, then look for a way to say the same thing in fewer words.

 Take a look at this HubSpot video, for example.
 The video only focuses on three points, and each of them is direct, short, and effective.